 Tagging-based (802.1Q) VLAN is the networking standard that supports virtual LAN (VLANs) on an Ethernet network.
-The standard defines a system of VLAN tagging for Ethernet frames and the accompanying procedures for bridges and switches in handling such frames.
-The standard also contains provisions for a quality of service prioritization scheme commonly known as IEEE 802.1Q.
+The standard defines a system of VLAN tagging for Ethernet frames and the accompanying procedures for bridges and switches in

 VLAN tagging frames are frames with 802.1Q (VLAN) tags that specify a valid VLAN identifier (VID).
 Whereas, untagged frames are frames without tags or frames that carry 802.1p (prioritization) tags and only having prioritization information and a VID of 0.
 When a switch receives a tagged frame, it extracts the VID and forwards the frame to other ports in the same VLAN.